nosovk/flowershow/content/Projects/ROP/2025-01-16-viva-addons.md

 Add Active Users metrics to report.
 It should account: how many users have an actual money transaction in selected period. (like bet, win, deposit or withdrawal)

-## **[ROP-53](https://nodeart.app/jira/browse/ROP-53): Subtract money from bonuses**
+## **[ROP-53](https://nodeart.app/jira/browse/ROP-53): disallow subtract money from bonuses**

 Previously, we could enter negative transactions in the Bonus, No Deposit Bonus, Cashback Bonus transaction types.
 This was used to deduct the total bonuses issued to the user.
-But administrators say that it's better to avoid — on a keyboard (reasoning unknown, probably no minus (-) letter at Turkish layout?) .
+But administrators say that it's better to avoid - on a keyboard (reasoning unknown, probably no minus (-) letter at Turkish layout?) .
 Solution: Disable option to input negative numbers into inputs.
 Then add new transaction options to dropdown: Bonus (minus), No Deposit Bonus (minus), Cashback Bonus (minus).
 Those new options would be recorded in the balance as negative transactions within the corresponding types, but for the cashier, this will still be the input of a positive number.

 Also, we have to add separated columns to reports, to account plus and minus transactions separately.